blaynem/ai-pet-photo/README.md

 Bugs:

+- Set image size limits + file types
 - Under "My Studios" under "unlock now" button the images don't load.
+- Enforce certain image files, unsure what they are but need to look.
+- Set different buckets for the initial upload of photos, and the final output of the model.
+This will allow us to delete the initial bucket after the model is trained.

 Create a bunch of templates like profilepicture.ai does.